MpLebron/Hydro-SA-System/README.md

 For other hydrological models, users can define parameters using the MDL format, specifying names, ranges, distributions, and constraints.

-### Model Drive Dataset
-The model drive dataset consists of the input data required to execute the hydrological model simulations.
-For the SWAT model in the Weihe River basin case study, the drive dataset include observed data used for model calibration and validation.

 ### Input Dataset
 The input dataset for SA includes the specific data and configurations used to drive the sensitivity analysis process: